G-Core/product-documentation/documentation/cloud/kubernetes/networking/install-and-set-up-the-nginx-ingress-controller.md

 ```
 Wait until the `<pending> state` of the `EXTERNAL-IP` column changes to the IP address.

-The load balancer will be shown in your control panel in the **Load Balancers** section.
+The load balancer will be shown in the Gcore Customer Portal on the **Load Balancers** page.
 The traffic will reach the nginx Ingress Controller via this balancer.